dwhall/HeyMac/docs/HeyMacApv6Overview.rst

-The rejoining process means two things: (1) a single node might have different short addresses at different points in time (one fresh, one stale) and (2) a message that is in-flight during a branch restructuring might be using a stale address.
+The rejoining process means two things: (1) a single node might have different short addresses at different points in time (one fresh, one stale) and (2) a message that is in-flight during a branch restructuring might contain a stale address.
-This tree-state problem is addressed by building a sequence number into the tree's Network ID.
+This address freshness problem is addressed by building a sequence number into the tree's Network ID.
-Any time the tree's structure changes in such a way to cause routing problems, the root increments the Network ID's sequence number and propagates the new number to all nodes in the network.
+Any time the tree's structure changes in such a way to cause stale addresses (routing problems), the root increments the Network ID's sequence number and broadcasts the new Network ID to all nodes.

-While not required, it would be possible for every in-flight message having a stale network ID to be forwarded to the root.
+While not required, it would be possible for every in-flight message with a stale network ID to be forwarded to the root.
 The root would be capable of translating the stale address to the fresh address and forwarding the message.